-- It provides a realistic outline of the coming policy response, and quantifies the financial risks that it presents.
+- It provides a realistic outline of the coming policy response in the 2020’s, and quantifies the financial risks that it presents.

 - Rather than working backwards from pre-defined target temperatures, it is based on working up from what policy and technology developments are most likely to emerge.

 - It is focused on a timeframe that is relevant to investors.

 - It models the interaction between impacts of the macro economy, the energy system and the land use system.

 - It provides a granular analysis that breaks down the impact at the regional, sector and – for the first time – asset level.

 The preliminary results will be the first step in an ongoing process, as we continue to update and refine our modelling in response to major external developments and with feedback from stakeholders.

 Our forecast of an Inevitable Policy Response provides an alternative to the IEA as a business planning case for investors, corporates & regulators to consider